-The procedure for inspecting outbuildings.
-Inspections are performed according to the same structural, electrical, HVAC and plumbing standards used on the principal building.
+Inspections for outbuildings are performed according to the same structural, electrical, HVAC and plumbing standards used on the principal building.
 Examples of outbuildings include storage buildings, workshops, and exterior adult dwelling units (ADUs.)

 The SOPs require the inspector to check for GFCI in grade level UNFINISHED accessory building(s) used for storage or a work area like a workshop.